Bishop Auckland railway station: Facilities

-The station is currently operated by Northern, which provides National Rail passenger services.
-In 2012, Bishop Trains adopted the station from Northern Rail (the operator at the time), providing a National Rail Ticket Office and staff for the station.
-Bishop Trains further developed the Ticket Office and now provide a booking service for coach trips and holidays, and more recently, rail charters.
-It is staffed every day excepting Sundays.
-At all other times, tickets must be purchased in advance or via the ticket machine on the platform.
-Service running information is offered by timetable posters and Bishop Trains staff (when open).
+The station is currently operated by Northern Trains, which provides National Rail passenger services.

+In 2012, Bishop Trains adopted the station from Northern Rail, the operator at the time, providing a ticket office and staff for the station.
+Bishop Trains now provides a booking service for coach trips and holidays, and more recently, rail charters.
+It is staffed six day per week.
+Service running information is offered by timetable posters and Bishop Trains staff.
 Step-free access is available from the main entrance to the ticket office and platform.